ads91/datagraph/README.md

 A framework for implementing data and calculation nodes (vertices) and connecting them to one another to form a data/calculation graph.

-Calculation requests are then made to particular nodes in the graph, re-calculating any upstream nodes or utilising caching of a node's state, if enabled.
+Calculation requests are then made to particular nodes in the graph, re-calculating any upstream nodes or utilising caching of a node's state.

 ## Usage